jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 MyOptus is the best place to manage Optus account from billing to data usage for Optus mobile account and Optus broadband account.

 **Key Tech:** iOS, Swift, Git, CI/CD, UIAccessibility, A/B Test

 I was worked in the new funded tribe of Digital Hub for MyOptus mobile app project in Optus.
-I was trained modern Agile development by McKinsey in that period.
-We keep improving user experience, and bring more value to our customer.
+I was trained in modern Agile development by McKinsey in that period.
+We keep improving user experience and bring more value to our customer.

 **Duties and Responsibilities:**